microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraGroupMember.md

 ```

 ### -RefObjectId
-Specifies the ID of the Active Directory object that will be assigned as owner/manager/member.
+Specifies the ID of the Active Directory object that is assigned as owner/manager/member.

 ```yaml
 Type: String